Wealth of Donald Trump: New York tax law and investigations

+In mid-2021, the RNC agreed to pay $1.6 million toward Trump's legal bills in the New York investigations, although they concern business dealings that occurred before he became president.
+Trump would owe income tax on money he received from the RNC.
+During the last nine months of 2023, the Save America PAC paid nearly $39 million in political donor money to pay legal fees for several of Trump's court cases.

+Criminal case

 In February 2021, Manhattan DA Cyrus Vance Jr. subpoenaed the New York City Tax Commission as well as Trump's creditors as part of a criminal investigation into possible property tax fraud by the Trump Organization, suggesting it sought to examine the real estate values Trump had reported.
 The documents would disclose whether the company inflated the value of properties to secure favorable terms on loans while deflating those values to lower tax bills.
 In December 2021, two editors at Forbes, who had once written about Trump's estimated wealth, testified to the grand jury.

-On September 21, 2022, the New York state AG, Letitia James, announced a civil lawsuit against Trump, the Trump Organization, and his children Donald Jr., Ivanka, and Eric for misrepresenting assets.
-Former Trump Organization CFO Allen Weisselberg and Eric Trump had each invoked their Fifth Amendment right against self-incrimination over 500 times during their interviews (September 24 and October 5, 2020, respectively).
-In late 2021, James subpoenaed testimony from Donald Trump, Ivanka Trump and Donald Trump Jr., and although Trump sued the AG, in early 2022 a New York judge upheld the subpoenas.

-In mid-2021, the RNC agreed to pay $1.6 million toward Trump's legal bills in the New York investigations, although they concern business dealings that occurred before he became president.
-In October 2021, the RNC paid Trump's attorneys over $121,000 to address what the RNC claimed were "politically motivated legal proceedings waged against President Trump."
+In August 2022, Allen Weisselberg pleaded guilty to grand larceny, criminal tax fraud and falsifying business records and agreed to testify against The Trump Organization at trial.